 Advanced Placement Biology 2 Credits Gr.
-11, 12 Course: 4029

-AP Biology is an introductory college level course.
-Students cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes-energy and communication, genetics, information transfer, ecology and interactions.
+11, 12 Course: 4029 AP Biology is an introductory college level course.
+Students cultivate their understanding of biology through inquiry-based

 Prerequisite: Biology or portfolio credit and completion/ concurrent first semester in Chemistry.
 Anatomy and Physiology or Zoology are recommended.